Lansbury Lease Extension - Free Consultation

 Decision in Haringey

-An example of a Vesting Order and Purchase of freehold decision for a Lansbury property is Ground Floor Flat 4A Baronet Road in February 2010.
-Following a vesting order by Edmonton County Court on 23rd December 2008 (case number 8ED064) the Tribunal decided that the price that the Applicant for the freehold interest should pay is £8,689.00 This case related to 2 flats.
-The unexpired term as at the valuation date was 80.01 years.
+An example of a Vesting Order and Purchase of freehold decision for a Lansbury premises is Ground Floor Flat 4A Baronet Road in February 2010.
+Following a vesting order by Edmonton County Court on 23rd December 2008 (case number 8ED064) the Tribunal decided that the price that the Applicant for the freehold interest should pay is £8,689.00 This case was in relation to 2 flats.
+The unexpired residue of the current lease was 80.01 years.